 Categories of accreditation:

-Pre-accreditation: awarded to Program that is in full compliance with the Standards and there is a reasonable expectation that its first cohort will complete their training within the year.
+Pre-accreditation: awarded to Program that is in sufficient compliance with the Standards and there is a reasonable expectation that its first cohort will complete their training within the year.

 Accredited: awarded to Program that has graduated its first cohort and is in full compliance with the Standards.